Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 because in the book's presented header file the functions have been implemented into most modern compilers, plus I wanted some experience dealing with custom header files.
 If you want, you can get the header file from book's website [www.stroustrup.com/Programming](http://www.stroustrup.com/Programming/).</br>
 <b>section 7</b></br>
-Starting in this I placed a header file in an include folder for all sections to use from this section and remaining sections.
+Starting in this section, I will be using a general a header file in the project include folder for this section and the remaining sections.</br>
-Right or wrong I don't know but unsynced the cpp streams from the c streams by providing a #define SET_IOSYNC cin.sync_with_stdio(false) in the ppp.h
+Right or wrong, I removed the syncing of the cpp streams to the c streams by defining [std::cin.sync_with_stdio(false)](https://en.cppreference.com/w/cpp/io/ios_base/sync_with_stdio).
-Normally all C++ streams have this set to true. if is true then in_avail() is 0 in some compilers.
+Normally all C++ streams have this set to true.
+This will provide better visibility into the cin.rdbuf() then in_avail() elements.
-Again right or wrong I don't know but did if needed to see if anything is in the cin.rdbuf,  see ppp.h for additional details.
+Some compilers sets this to unless sync is false.
+Again right or wrong I don't know but I needed to see if anything is in the cin.rdbuf,  see ppp.h for additional details.
 Also set up namespace (ppp) for functions unique to this books exercises.</br>
 Exercises 9, 10 and 11 are incomplete.</br>
 <b>section 9</b></br>